 Beginning with 2011 and slowly through to 2013, Mihai worked on a Django version of my web site and migrated the UI I did in MODx and actually worked on the features for the blog and gallery pages.

 I've read various resources on UX, accessibility and usability of interfaces and I implemented some of the guidelines.
 In the new design of the web site I made my best to make an easy navigation system with fixed position of the menus, repeatable navigation actions through different pages of the gallery or blog pages, etc. So, the design for the site, suffered even more changes.

 This is how the site for marius.sucan.ro looked like at release:

 Please keep in mind that the site changes its look based on resolution and zoom factor.
 These screen-shots are just to give you a general idea of how the site looked at release.

 We implemented a fully flexible interface that adapts to almost any screen or device.
 This is a fluid responsive design.
 The main focus is the content.
 The design uses specific colour schemes for gallery pages and other pages.
 The top section is very dark for gallery pages, to make the images standout, and the written content is in the inferior section, on white.

-This site interface features an always visible menu bar.
+The interface features an always visible menu bar.
 It also does not change its position when navigating from one page to another, making navigation easier.
-The sub-menu bars are also always in the same position when you start navigating between their specific menu items.
 The blog posts and the images can be navigated using repeatable mouse actions.
 The previous / next buttons remain in the same place between pages.
 "Related" column is populated based on relationships between blog entries and images.
 This should facilitate the discovery of content on the site.